 # 4 Lots of Shiny Objects to Compete With

 Another big problem with recruiting on the internet is that you are competing with TONS of shiny objects.
-Most people looking to make money online get 10-20 emails per DAY with the next greatest SHINY OBJECT.
+Most people looking to make money online get minimum 10 to 20 emails per DAY with the next greatest SHINY OBJECT.
 By the time they have signed their name to the dotted line on the distributor agreement with your company, they have already quit and moved on to the next thing.
 It’s a sad reality.

 Putting It In Perspective

 These are just a few problems I can think of with trying to recruit new MLM Reps on the internet.
 Once again, it can be done, but there is definitely a right way and a wrong way to do it.